Batman in film: Zack Snyder's Justice League (2021)

 The divisive reaction toward the final cut of Justice League, with Zack Snyder leaving directorial duties and the final cut of the film in the hands of Joss Whedon, has led to an argument comparing the situation to the one experienced by the film Superman II.
 Both Justice League and Superman II feature a director that was replaced, for different reasons, before the completion of a film, which led to a second director coming in and making substantial changes to the tone of each film.
 Although the reasoning behind each director's departure differs, Richard Donner was able to complete his cut of Superman II in 2005.
 In the belief that Snyder had shot enough material for a finished film, a campaign for a "Snyder Cut" was started to allow Snyder to receive a similar treatment to Donner.
 Arguments are made that Snyder's vision would be more cohesive to the previous films than the actual theatrical cut, which Snyder has refused to see.
 Warner Bros. initially remained silent regarding any intention of making a "Snyder Cut".
 In March 2019, Snyder confirmed his original cut does exist, and stated that it is up to Warner Bros. to release it.
 Despite this, in November, Variety reported that Warner Bros. was unlikely to release Snyder's version of Justice League in theaters or on HBO Max, calling it a "pipe dream".
 In December, however, Snyder posted a photo in his Vero account, which showed boxes with tapes labeled "Z.S.
 J.L Director's cut", and with the caption "Is it real?
 Does it exist?
 Of course it does."
 On May 20, 2020, Snyder officially announced that HBO Max will be releasing his cut of Justice League on their service in 2021.
-The cut will cost $70+ million to complete the special effects, musical score, editing, and additional shooting.
+The cut would cost $70+ million to complete the special effects, musical score, editing, and additional shooting.
 While initially planned to be a four part miniseries, it was later clarified the cut would be released as a four hour long movie.
 Snyder stated this version will be non-canonical to DC Extended Universe continuity, but it would exist in a slightly alternate universe.
 Affleck, Miller, Fisher, Heard, and Manganiello returned to their respective roles for additional photography, in order to finish the project, with Jared Leto also reprising his role as The Joker from Suicide Squad.